-The house we were staying in is Grade II listed, and this has clearly dictated some of its more characterful qualities.
-As well as the eccentric cooking arrangements, the (conventional) radiator in the bathroom is cited high on the wall (Husband: “that’d be a nightmare to bleed”), as is the towel rail which was clearly designed for a six-footer plus with very long arms.
-The cooker is tucked into what would presumably have once been the kitchen hearth in what is now the dining room, and the sink is in what was probably once the scullery.
-The distance between those two is slightly annoying but the crowner was the fridge, stuck behind a door in the spidery cupboard under the stairs, for no apparent good reason at all as there was certainly space elsewhere.
+The house we were staying in was Grade II listed, and this clearly dictated some of its more characterful qualities.
+As well as the eccentric cooking arrangements, the (conventional) radiator in the bathroom was cited high on the wall (Husband: “that’d be a nightmare to bleed”), as was the towel rail which must have been designed for a six-footer plus with very long arms.
+The cooker was tucked into what would presumably have once been the kitchen hearth in what is now the dining room, and the sink in what was probably once the scullery.
+The distance between those two is slightly annoying but the crowner was the fridge.
+It was stuck behind a door in the spidery cupboard under the stairs, for no apparent good reason at all as there was certainly space elsewhere.
 Perhaps the house owner is fridgophobic and just couldn’t bear to see it.

 It was in the contents of the kitchen cupboards and drawers that the house really revealed its eccentricities though.
-For a house that slept six, there was an extraordinary amount of crockery and cutlery (including dozens of cups and plates and thirty-three dessertpoons) but no bottle opener.
-I found four cheese graters and five bread knives, but no ordinary sharp knife.
-There was a julienne cutter and a runner bean slicer, in case one felt the need to prepare a garnish or slice vast quantities of runner beans while on holiday.
+For a house that slept six there was an extraordinary amount of crockery and cutlery (including dozens of cups and plates and thirty-three dessertpoons) – but no bottle opener.
+I found four cheese graters and five bread knives, but no ordinary sharp cook’s knife.
+However there was a julienne cutter and a runner bean slicer, in case one felt the need to prepare a garnish or slice vast quantities of runner beans while on holiday.

 This strategy doesn’t chime with some of the advice given by cookery writers.
 I read two articles recently about cooking while on holiday.
 The Guardian’s article on stress-free-holiday cooking made me actively furious: fried egg plus greens on toast?
 New potatoes with sauce?
 Not so much a meal, more some sort of weird punishment eating.
 And stuffed tomatoes, easy holiday cooking?
 Surely that’s been comprehensively covered by the great Shirley Conran.

 The best thing I’ve ever cooked on any holiday was a crab tagliatelle.
 Delicious fresh crab from the Dungeness Fish Hut, heated through in a frying pan with a little butter, grated lemon rind (lemons are my must-have holiday food buy), chilli flakes I brought from home, and wild fennel picked on a walk.
-I bought creme fraiche and added a couple of spoonfuls at the end, and poured it over a pack of fresh tagliatelle.
+I added a couple of spoonfuls of creme fraiche at the end and poured it over a pack of fresh tagliatelle.
 It was beyond delicious.
-We tried to recreate it when we got home, but it was the super-fresh crab that made it.
+We tried to recreate it when we got home, but it was the super-fresh crab that made it so good.
 That’s one very good reason to cook on holiday – fish caught that day tastes like nothing else.